gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 Intent: Work on a small task while making sure the tests keep passing.
 Make sure we don't accidentally add unwanted changes.

-1. Make sure the `git status` is clean and shows no changes
+1. Make sure the `git status` is clean and shows no changes.
 2. Make sure the tests pass before we start.
 Run `test.sh`.
 3. Execute the given Task.
 4. Make sure the tests pass again afterwards.
 5. Ask me to commit.
 ```

+Start this process with the following prompt:

 **Prompt:** Read and follow **@simple-task.md**; the task is to delete all comments from the code.

-### 🪃 Subagent / Subtask / Boomerang
+### 🪃 Subagent / Subtask
 **Pattern:** *Context engineering via delegation.*

 A Subagent is when the Agent starts another one with a fresh context to reduce the sizes of the context windows.
 Necessary information is passed through [Cross-Context Memory](#-cross-context-memory) or prompt.
 Once completed, the Subagent summarizes its result and returns it to the initiator.